Diamondbacks vs. Tigers Player Props Betting Odds

 Carroll Stats

-- Carroll hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .421 with a double, two home runs, three walks and three RBI.
+- Carroll hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is hitting .476 with two doubles, four home runs, two walks and eight RBI.

 Carroll Recent Games